indigo-iguanas/graceshopper/README.md

 ## TODO ------

+[x] buy button, clear cart
+[ ] show a message on successful purchase
+[ ] show an error on failed purchase
+[ ] generalized "flash" area at top of page: you already have one of these in cart, you just bought, errors, etc [ ] cart icon in upper right
+[ ] cart on rhs? responsive: not in mobile width
+[ ] show old orders (open, shipped, cancel)
+[ ] tiers (emotions -> tiers; tiers can be purchased) [x] minimal - grid for emotions, small pix for cart
+[ ] tests!
+[ ] api minimal auth middleware isAuthenticatedUser
+[ ] emotions should show for guests
+[ ] css: catalog space between spreads unfilled last line out - want a grid, leave space at end

 ## Deployment

 Ready to go world wide?
 Here's a guide to deployment!
 There are two (compatible) ways to deploy: